Frequently Asked Questions - Opticians

 9. Do I need to submit a notarized copy of the application?
 Do I need to submit a picture?

 The notary and picture are no longer requirements for the application.
-You do not need to send a paper application to show these have been completed.

 10. What are the processing times for applications?